 From the 4th Year of Assessment onwards, from YA 2020, Private limited company can enjoy the Partial Tax Exemption where $102,500 out of the first $200,000 chargeable income is exempted.

 Generally, qualifying start-up Private limited company benefits during the first 3 Years of Assessments as it enjoys significant tax exemption.
 This tax exemption scheme does not extend to Sole proprietorship which pays higher taxes during this period.

 4) Financial support

 Generally, there are more sources of financial support available to Private limited company than to Sole proprietorship.
-Examples of grants available to Private limited company include ACE Startups Grant, Business Angel Scheme (BAS) and Market Readiness Assistance (MRA).
+Examples of grants available to Private limited company include Startup SG Equity, Startup SG Founder and Market Readiness Assistance (MRA) grant.

-Sole proprietorship qualifying for ACE Startups Grants will have to convert to Private limited company, while applications for MRA grant made by Sole proprietorship will be assessed on a case-by-case basis.
+Businesses wishing to obtain the Startup SG Equity grant will have to be incorporated as Private limited company, while applications for MRA grant made by Sole proprietorship will be assessed on a case-by-case basis.

 A Sole proprietorship being the sole owner of the business has greater autonomy.

 Directors of Private limited company owe fiduciary duties to the company and its shareholders.
 However a Private limited company can scale and expand its business more easily.